-- 4.4.1 The deposit to be paid must be an amount not less than a sum equal to one month's service levies or a minimum amount determined by Council from time to time. - 4.4.2 The Chief Financial Officer may before entering into a Service Agreement with a customer, or at any time thereafter, if deemed necessary, make such credit rating enquiries with other municipalities and/ or a credit bureau. - 4.4.3 Should the Chief Financial Officer determine that the customer poses a payment risk to the Council; the Chief Financial Officer may determine a consumer deposit reflecting such payment risk - 4.4.4 Should the customer wish to appeal against a decision of the Chief Financial Officer in terms of par 4.3.3 above, the customer may submit an appeal and reasons in writing to the Municipal

-Manager, within twenty one (21) days from the date on which the customer is notified of the determination of the Chief Financial Officer meant in par 4.3.3 above.
+- 4.4.1 The deposit to be paid must be an amount not less than a sum equal to one month's service levies or a minimum amount determined by Council from time to time. - 4.4.2 The Chief Financial Officer may before entering into a Service Agreement with a customer, or at any time thereafter, if deemed necessary, make such credit rating enquiries with other municipalities and/ or a credit bureau. - 4.4.3 Should the Chief Financial Officer determine that the customer poses a payment risk to the Council; the Chief Financial Officer may determine a consumer deposit reflecting such payment risk. - 4.4.4 Should the customer wish to appeal against a decision of the Chief Financial Officer in terms of par 4.3.3 above, the customer may submit an appeal and reasons in writing to the Municipal Manager, within twenty one (21) days from the date on which the customer is notified of the determination of the Chief Financial Officer meant in par 4.3.3 above. - 4.4.5 The Municipal Manager must consider the appeal within six weeks from the date of the appeal and must notify the customer of his/ her decision within a reasonable time thereafter. - 4.4.6 The deposit increase will be raised annually based on average consumption for the year. - 4.4.7 Consumer accounts opened prior to 2008 were not required to pay for a service deposit.